Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees

 The remainder of the paper is organized as follows.
 Section \ref{sec:single-CP} addresses intelligent sampling for the simpler {\em single} change point problem, which provides some fundamental insights into the nature of the procedure and its theoretical and computational properties.
 Section \ref{sec:multiplechangepointsintro} deals with the main topic of this study: intelligent sampling for the multiple change point problem with a growing number of change-points, and presents the main theoretical results of the paper.
 Section \ref{sec:prac-imple} develops the practical methodology for intelligent sampling using \emph{binary segmentation} as the working procedure at Stage 1, and studies the computational complexity of the resulting approach.
 Section \ref{sec:compmethod} provides an elaborate study of the minimum subsample size required for precise inferences as a function of the length of the full data sequence and the signal-to-noise ratio using multiple stage procedures.
 Extensions to non-iid settings which are more pertinent for the more special case of time-series data are discussed in Section \ref{sec:dependenterrors}.
-The numerical performance of the procedure is illustrated on synthetic data in Section \ref{sec:simulations}, while an application to real Internet data is presented in \ref{sec:realdata}.
+The numerical performance of the procedure is calibrated via thorough simulations in Section \ref{sec:simulations}, while applications to both emulated and real Internet data are presented in \ref{sec:realdata}.
 Section \ref{sec:discussion} concludes with a discussion of possible extensions of the intelligent sampling procedure, both in terms of alternative Stage 1 procedures (like wild binary segmentation and SMUCE), and also to other kinds of data (non-Gaussian data, discrete data, decaying signals).
-In Section \ref{sec:appendix}, we present a few proofs, and in particular, a proof-sketch of Theorem \ref{thm:increasingJasymprotics}.
-A complete (and rather long) proof of this theorem as well as accompanying technical lemmas, along with the proofs of most other results, and elaborate discussions of various facets of intelligent sampling are collected in the Supplemental Material.
+In the interests of space, all proofs and elaborate discussions of various facets of intelligent sampling are collected in the Supplement.